Free redwork embroidery patterns

 and instructions

-I thought I would start my collection of free redwork embroidery patterns with this cute Mother Hen design.
+I thought I would start my collection of free redwork embroidery patterns and instructions with this cute Mother Hen design.

 Photo of a hen in redwork embroidery

-I have included stitching guidelines but of course you are free to do your own thing to create a unique piece of needlework.
+I have included stitching guidelines for these free redwork embroidery patterns but of course, you are free to do your own thing to create a unique piece of needlework.

 The pattern to transfer onto your fabric